chenshm/ECE651/Agent_profiles_document.md

 DELETE

 #### Function
-Delete a customer by id/pk.
+Delete a agent by id/pk.

 #### Parameter